nanobox-io/nanobox-guides/articles/php/webserver-config.md

 - setenvif
 - deflate

-The following modules are enabled when using php_fpm:
+The following modules are enabled when using fpm:

 - actions
 - alias